 Long story short – very often.
 Linen is a functional material requiring frequent ironing.
-Linen fibres need ironing to keep and extend their functionality, so you will need to iron your wrap every other day.
-Linen wraps without the appropriate ironing care will get wrinkled and damage the fibres.
-It is recommended to use a steaming programme when ironing.
-The main material used in wraps is cotton with linen as an addition, therefore use a programme for cotton when ironing.
+Linen fibers need ironing to keep and extend their functionality, so you will need to iron your wrap every other day.
+Linen wraps without the appropriate ironing care will get wrinkled and damage the fibers.
+It is recommended to use a steaming program when ironing.
+The main material used in wraps is cotton with linen as an addition, therefore use a program for cotton when ironing.
 The best time for ironing is when the wrap has not dried completely and is still a little damp.

 When not in use, it is important to re-fold your linen wrap from time to time.